Artist Resources

 Description

-Tags & Category
+Tags & category

-Look at what similar artists (same medium, style, career stage) are charging on other platforms.
+Look at what similar artists — same medium, style, career stage — are charging on other platforms.
 This gives you a realistic baseline.

-Calculate your material costs, then add a fair hourly rate for your time.
+Calculate material costs, then add a fair hourly rate for your time.
 This is your minimum — your creative value comes on top.

 Emerging artists typically price lower to build a collector base.
-As your reputation grows and demand increases, raise your prices gradually.
+As your reputation grows and demand increases, raise prices gradually.

-Include shipping in your price
+Include shipping

 Signo offers free shipping to buyers.
 Factor your average shipping cost into the artwork price so there are no surprises.